clwilkening/elevator/README.md

 ## Things I'd Improve

-- make sure commits cannot be made directly to main
+- Make sure commits cannot be made directly to main.
-- refactor the setFloorQueue to reduce repetitiveness
+- Refactor the setFloorQueue to reduce repetitiveness.
+- Use an interface for props so the can be type checked.
+- Stop prop drilling, use recoil or redux for state management.
+  - This would be better if we were rendering multiple buildings and multiple elevators per building.

 ## Challenges